BUILDING BETTER LEADERS!

 A graduation ceremony will take place on the last day with an invitation to all board members chairs, program funders, NPLI committee members and past graduates of the program.

-Both an online application from the candidate, and an online referral from a board representative or immediate supervisor must be submitted for consideration.
-Questions email [email protected]
+Both an online application from the candidate and a recommendation from a board representative or immediate supervisor must be submitted for consideration.

 - Jen Ainsworth Wild Ones Natural Landscapers